 Height and spread

 Will the tree bump into anything when full-grown, like telephone or power lines?
 How wide will the canopy spread?
-Will it spill over into neighbouring gardens or onto a road?
+Will it spill over into neighbouring gardens or a road?
 Will it cast a lot of shade and will that be an advantage or a problem?
+Bear in mind that you can prune to control height if you have the time and the tools.

 Space to grow

-Think about where you’re planting in relation to your house.
-Your tree might be tiny today but some roots and branches may spread beyond the boundaries of your property.
+Think about where you’re planting.
+Your tree might be tiny now but roots and branches may eventually spread beyond your property.
 Could limbs fall onto buildings or cars?
 Could roots damage walls or patios?
-Will fallen leaves clog up a nearby pond?
+Will fallen leaves clog up a pond?

 Environmental conditions

-Will your selected tree thrive in your garden’s conditions?
-Check preferred soil type, sunlight needs and distance from other established trees.
-If you’re unsure, take a look around your neighbourhood and see which species are thriving.
-The growth rates given below are for trees growing in conditions that suit them well.
+When choosing a species, check preferred soil type, sunlight needs and distance from other established trees.
+If you’re unsure, take a look around your neighbourhood to see which species are thriving.

 Purpose

 What do you want from your trees?
-Year round colour?
-A wild fruity harvest?
-Do you want to create a hub for wildlife?
-Or maybe you just need a tree for coppicing?
+Year round colour, a wild harvest, a hub for wildlife, a tree for coppicing?

 6 fast growing native trees